fcjbispo/MyITLearning/README.md

 ## Project Structure

-- `/curso_full_stack`: Contains the training modules, lessons, exercises, and projects.
+- `/curso_full_stack`: Contains the training modules, lessons, exercises, and projects for the specific course.
 - `/memory_bank`: Stores the AI agent's operational memory and progress tracking.
 - `cursos.json`: An index of available training programs.
 - `guia.md`: The main guide and instructions for the AI agent facilitating the training.